mattermost/docs/source/administration/devops-command-center.rst

 Playbooks and Incidents
 -----------------------

-Incidents and playbooks are associated with teams in Mattermost.
+Playbooks and incidents are associated with teams in Mattermost.
 Incident channels are created based on playbooks, which define whether an incident channel is public or private.
 Read more about `public and private channels <https://docs.mattermost.com/help/getting-started/organizing-conversations.html>`_.

 Only members of the team in which the playbook or incident is defined have access.
 Playbook membership is independent of incident membership.